How to Kill Fleas

 Backyard Battle of the Bugs

-Now that Fido is flea free and you’ve determined what areas in your yard need to be targeted, it is time to prepare for the battle of the bugs.
+Now that Fido is flea free and you’ve determined what areas in your yard need to be treated for fleas, it is time to prepare for the battle of the bugs.
 Put the pets and kids inside and get to work.

 Start by ridding your yard of rubbish.
 (Let’s face it, you’ve been wanting to do that anyway.)
 Leaf piles, broken plant pots, and old outdoor furniture are all places where fleas can hide and lay eggs.